INTRODUCTION

 Getting Started with Your First Team Build

 Set up a shared Google Drive folder.
-Agree on a naming convention.
-Create your submodels with clearly defined connection points.
+Agree on naming.
+Create submodels with clear connection points.
 Build.
 Share screenshots.
 Give feedback.
 Merge.
 Render.
-Celebrate.
-Then do it again with a bigger project and more people.
-Collaborative building is a skill that improves with practice, just like the building itself.
-The first MOC guide is a great starting point if either partner is new to designing original models.
-And if you are ready to take your Stud.io skills further, the rest of this tutorial series covers everything from basic navigation to advanced rendering techniques.
+Then do it again bigger.
+The first MOC guide is a good starting point if either partner is new to original designs.